trustwallet/trustsdk-react-native/README.md

   gasPrice: "2112000000"), // (Optional) You can set your custom fee price in subunit format
   gasLimit: "21000", // (Optional) You can set your custom fee limit in subunit format
-  amount: "0.001" // Transaction amount in human-readable (unit) format }
+  amount: "0.001" // Transaction amount in human-readable (unit) format
+  callbackHost: "tx_callback" // (Optional) host of you callback uri }
 wallet.signTransaction(tx, CoinType.ethereum, send, undefined, Platform.OS)
 .then(result =>{